-The editors of The Temple 10-Q thought it may be helpful for new law students, or those who may know new law students, to have some tips on how to handle the first year of law school, from the perspective of students with a business-law trajectory.
-The advice is broken down into two sections—school work and personal/social advice.
+The editors of The Temple 10-Q thought it may help new law students, or those who may know new law students, to have some tips on how to handle the first year of law school, especially in a confusing time during the second year of the pandemic.
+The advice has a somewhat business-law slant, but applies to all 1Ls.
+It has two parts, school work and personal/social advice.

 - It’s Not Just an Adventure—It’s a Job!
 Treat law school like a full-time job, because it is one.
 If you are leaving a full-time job to enter law school full-time, then maintain the hours you kept at your job (adjust as needed if you are a part-time student).
 If you just graduated from college and have never held a full-time job, then make sure you hit the ground running—at a steady pace.
 Wake up early, have a plan for the day, and work until you complete it (regardless of what you may have heard about law school, there is such a point when you are finished for the day).
 Be disciplined about when, where, and how you work.